 This list will automatically be populated based on the table definition.

-The alias column specified a friendly name for when users are editing the table in the Table Editor.
+The Alias column specifies a friendly name for when users are editing the table in the Table Editor.

-To finish creating your Editable Table, click Save and the Editable Table now appears on the right and you will see three icons: edit, delete and open table editor.
+To finish creating your Editable Table, click Save.
+The Editable Table now appears on the right and you will see three icons: edit, delete and open table editor.

 Field Mapping Details¶

-The Field Mapping section reads the definition of the table and makes certain assumptions and set certain defaults based on this definition.
+The Field Mapping section reads the definition of the table and makes certain assumptions and sets certain defaults based on this definition.